-e. the term "air services," "international air service," "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in Article 96 of the Convention;

-f. the term "agreed services" means any scheduled air service operated on the routes specified in the Annex to this Agreement.
+e. the term "air service," "international air service," "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in Article 96 of the Convention; f.
+The term "agreed services" means any scheduled air service operated on the routes specified in the Annex to this Agreement or as modified in accordance with paragraph (2) of Article 13 of the present Agreement.